Coming soon

 The British Smaller Companies VCTs are among the longest-standing VCTs – BSC launched in 1996 and BSC2 in 2001.

-The manager, YFM Equity Partners (“YFM”), has been investing in young, fast-growing companies for 40 years.
-It was one of the first asset managers to launch a VCT and is now one of the most recognised and well regarded names in the industry.
+The manager, YFM Equity Partners (“YFM”), has been investing in young, fast-growing companies for more than 40 years.
+It was one of the first asset managers to launch a VCT and is now one of the most recognised and well-regarded names in the industry.

-Established in Yorkshire in 1982, YFM is a specialist private equity business independently owned by the senior management and investment team.
-Its 49 employees are located across five offices (Leeds, London, Manchester, Birmingham, and Reading) and the team has over £556 million in assets under management across its VCTs and private equity funds (August 2023).
+Established in Yorkshire in 1982, YFM is a specialist private equity business independently owned by the senior management and investment team, with over £680 million in assets under management across its VCTs and private equity funds (August 2024).

-Meet the manager: David Hall of YFM Equity Partners
+Meet the manager: David Hall, YFM Equity Partners

 Investment strategy